Recharging Independent Reading – New Routines for a New Year

-- Book Trailers — There are so many great book trailers available online to help get students excited about starting a new book.
+- Book Trailers: There are so many great book trailers available online to help get students excited about starting a new book.
 I really need to make more of an effort to show these trailers to my students.
-I often turn to Scholastic’s Exploring Books videos for high quality, reliable book trailers.
+I often turn to Scholastic’s Books & Series Booktalk videos for high quality, reliable book trailers.

 How do you keep independent reading fresh in your classroom?
 I would love to hear your ideas and suggestions so I can add to my bag of tricks.
 Happy New Year and happy reading!